 Tofino may be tiny and remote, but it is world famous for three reasons: storm watching, surfing, and incredible wildlife.
-This charming little town sits at the end of the Trans Canada Highway on Vancouver Island where the mountainous coastal rainforest meets the pounding waves of the Pacific.
+This charming little town sits at the end of the Trans Canada Highway on Vancouver Island where the mountainous coastal rain forest meets the pounding waves of the Pacific.
 Bears, wolves and cougars mingle side by side with grey whales, sea lions, killer whales, and sea otters, making Tofino one of Canada’s top wildlife watching destinations.
 Most of the people visit to go whale watching in Tofino, bear watching, and to visit the hot springs in Tofino.

 Each March, the town holds their Pacific Rim Whale Festival.
 For 26 years, the locals have celebrated the arrival of the Grey Whales who are migrating from Mexico in great numbers.
 They are on their way to the summer feeding grounds along the coast of Alaska.
 Dozens of activities from photo contests to documentary presentations bring the whole community together to see the whales gliding along the coast.
 The festival fundraiser is one of the main events.
 The Wickaninnish Inn’s Gala Dinner and Silent Auction is a sold out yearly event where they present the finest local cuisine and west coast treasures made by local artists, to support whale education and research.